talmolab/sleap/docs/guides/training.rst

 |training-dialog|

 By default, training uses the training settings which we’ve found to work well on a wide range of videos.
 We train a “centroid” model on 1/4 scale images and then use this to crop where we think there are instances during inference.
-Another “instance centered” model is trained on full-sized, cropped image to predict the nodes for an instance at the center of each cropped image.
+Another "instance centered" model is trained on full-sized,cropped image to predict the nodes for an instance at the center of each cropped image.

-At the top of the training dialog, you’ll see tabs for each of the models.
+At the top of the training dialog, you'll see tabs for each of the models.
 This is where you can configure the model architecture and hyperparameters.

 |model|